CraigRodrigues/VSCodeTipsAndTricks/README.md

 - Expand selection `SHIFT + CONTROL + COMMAND + ←/→`
 - Go back to last cursor position: `COMMAND -`
 - Peek definition through the context menu or `SHIFT + COMMAND + F12`
+- Find all reference with the context menu
+- Use `F2` to rename a symbol

 #### Useful Plugins